galaxyproject/training-material/topics/transcriptomics/tutorials/bulk-music/tutorial.md

 > ### {% icon hands_on %} Hands-on: Data upload
 >
-> 1. Create a new history for this tutorial
+> 1. Create a new history for this tutorial *"Deconvolution: Cell Type inference of Human Pancreas Data"*
 > 2. Import the files from [Zenodo]({{ page.zenodo_link }}) or from
 >    the shared data library (`GTN - Material` -> `{{ page.topic_name }}`
 >     -> `{{ page.title }}`):